zaidlafi1/Automation-/README.md

 2. make sure all dependency on pom.xml file are installed

 ## To run the project
-1. Go to testng1.xml File
+1. Go to testng.xml File
 2. Run As Testng suite